 When this prompt of the node name appears, you enter the log group parameters you wish to modify in the following format:

 log_group A? set log_level to A

 log_group A? add log_file A

 log_group A? remove log_file A

-When you are finished configuring the log group, enter done to return to the cmgr prompt.
+When you are finished modifying the cluster, enter done to return to the cmgr prompt.

 Modifying Log Groups with the Cluster Manager CLI